jakeiglasson/refurbished_laptop_marketplace/project_files/readme.md

 ## R7 Identification of the problem you are trying to solve by building this particular marketplace app.

-A website for refurbished laptops to fulfill the need for high end laptops that are affordable
+Good performance laptops are too expensive.
+Cheap laptops have low performance.
+The problem is individuals need access to powerful laptops at an affordable price.

 ## R8 Why is it a problem that needs solving?

-individuals who are tight on money still need high end laptops.
+Individuals who are tight on money still need high performance laptops.
 Newer high end laptops cost too much.
+By having access to refurbished laptops, individuals will be able to afford high performance laptops at an affordable price.

 ## R9 A link (URL) to your deployed app (i.e. website)